 The UVee – Storage AND Sanitization

-It’s 2017, so you better believe there’s a hi-tech solution for keeping your toy sanitized!
-UV-C light can kill 99.9% of bacteria, and that’s regardless of your toy’s shape, material, or function.
-There’s a storage and sanitization solution for sex toys called a UVee, which both safely stores your toy in a locked box, and sanitizes it using UV-C light.
+It’s 2017, so you better believe there’s a hi-tech solution for keeping your toy clean!
+UV-C light can kill 99.9% of bacteria regardless of your toy’s shape, material, or function.
+There’s a storage and sanitization solution for sex toys called a UVee, which safely stores your toy in a locked box and sanitizes it using UV-C light.